gabeferreri71/Module-Challenge-5/README.md

 We now want to plot this simulation assigned in a variable simulation_plot.
 This can be done using MC_years.plot_simulation().

-3. For probability distribution, we will create distribution_plot and assign it to MC_years.plot_distribution(), and get a resulting bar graph of results.
+3. For probability distribution, we will create distribution_plot and assign it to MC_years.plot_distribution(), and get a resulting histogram graph of results.

 4. To generate the summary statistics of the simulation, we create variable weight_table and assign it to MC_years.summarize_cumulative_return(), followed by a print statement of weight_table.